wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 4. Liberty Administration

-Now let’s switch to the Liberty Admistrator role and explor how to install and configure Liberty from an administrator point of view.
+Now let’s switch to the Liberty Admistrator role and explore how to install and configure Liberty from an administrator point of view.

 A traditional administrator typically downloads the application server binaries from the IBM pages and uses a regular editor instead of an IDE like Visual Studio to configure Liberty.
 To download the latest version of WebSphere Liberty, the administrator can use the IBM support page: **https://www.ibm.com/support/pages/recommended-updates-websphere-application-server**.